 13 Must-See Places in Lazio, ItalyWritten byRenata Jirasova29 Apr.
 2017

 Lazio, a somewhat overlooked region that lies in the shadow of its famous capital of Rome, is a beautiful, varied area of volcanic lakes, mountains, mediaeval towns built on the rocks, vineyards and olive groves between the Apennines and the Tyrrhenian Sea.
 Before the heyday of Rome, the Etruscans and various Italian tribes lived here.
 Beside the outstanding cultural gems, such as well-preserved archaeological sites, impressive cathedrals or monasteries, Lazio offers skiing, swimming and water sports on lakes and the sea.

 If you already know Rome, go out of the city and explore the rest of Lazio.

 I can highly recommend to visit at least these 13th marvellous places:

 1. Monastero di San Benedetto, Subiaco

 Built in the 13th century perched against the cliff like a swallow's nest in scenic, mountain area, the Monastero di San Benedetto in the town of Subiaco is a real cultural gem with strong history and atmosphere that should be visited by all the travellers who already know Rome and are interested in exploring more than just the common touristic places.
-The church and chapel areas are covered with astonishing, well-preserved frescoes and from the courtyard is a breathtaking view.
+The church and chapel areas are covered with astonishing, well-preserved fresco paintings and from the courtyard is a breathtaking view.

 2. Monte Livata (1429 m), Subiaco